workloads/workspaces/README.md

 ## Usage

-The `workspaces` Terraform Cloud Workspace acts as a _Seed_ Workspace.
-The repository provides lifecycle management of other, organization-specific Terraform Cloud Workspaces and GitHub Organization configurations.
+The `workspaces` HCP Terraform Workspace acts as a _Seed_ Workspace.
+The repository provides lifecycle management of other, organization-specific HCP Terraform Workspaces and GitHub Organization configurations.

 To inject sensitive _"Secret Zero"_ type data, the [1Password CLI](https://1password.com/downloads/command-line/) is used to wrap common Terraform commands (`plan`, `apply`, `destroy`).